 When considering your competition and establishing a unique selling point, it’s important to understand your customer’s consideration factors.

 According to a report from the Competition and Markets Authority (CMA), location is the most significant factor for choosing care homes.
 Affordability is also a deciding factor, helping consumers (particularly those not receiving state funding) to shortlist homes.

-Secondary considerations are cleanliness, friendliness, and a sense of homeliness.
+Secondary considerations for choosing a care home are cleanliness, friendliness, and a sense of homeliness.
 These help to decide once providers have been shortlisted.

 The CMA report also examined specific concerns around the fair treatment of residents.
 Centring solutions to these issues in your business could help to differentiate your home from competitors.

 Areas for improvement within the care home sector included:

 Finally, you should research your local market’s issues by examining other care homes in the area.
 The aim is to understand the service rivals offer and identify opportunities for improving upon it.

 ‘Occupancy rate’ refers to the ratio of residents to unoccupied beds in your care home.
 For example, if your care home had a capacity of 20 beds and 10 were filled, your occupancy rate would be 50%.